Menu

 Directions

-2. Season chicken and rabbit with salt.
-Cook over medium heat until golden brown.
+2. Season chicken and rabbit with salt and cook until golden brown.
 Add more oil as necessary.

 3. Once the meat is about half cooked, add the green beans and sauté until soft.